-The JUVE Patent Rankings Germany is now in its 21st year.
-The same in-depth analysis as in other key European patent markets will follow in 2019.
-Every year we provide our international readership with a comprehensive and independent overview of European law and patent firms.
+Last year saw the 21st edition of the JUVE Patent Rankings Germany.
+Now in its 22nd year, the same in-depth analysis as in other key European patent markets will follow.
+August 2019 saw the publication of our first patent ranking on the Austrian market.
+This will be followed by the German and UK patent rankings in October 2019 and December 2019 respectively.
+This year, as every year, we will provide our international readership with a comprehensive and independent overview of European law and patent firms.

 5 December 2018 by admin